I break another keyboard

-I was just young enough back in the old days to find myself forced into having to attend typing class in high school.
+I was just young enough back in the old days to find myself being forced to attend typing class in high school.
 We were taught on solid metal typewriters designed for the office.
 They were so heavy it took two people to move a typewriter to another desk.

 You also had to hit the keys hard.
 This was mainly to compensate for the use of carbon paper sandwiched between several sheets of paper.
 The only way to transfer the carbon was to hammer the keys with fingers that became freakishly strong over time.

 At the time I hated it.
 The teacher was a stickler for posture and the ability to touch type without looking at the keyboard.
-As part of our training to be future office workers in a secretarial typing pool, the typewriters had plastic covers that sort of looked like shower caps.
-It went over the keyboard, and you put your hands underneath to type.
+As part of our training to be future office workers in a secretarial typing pool, the typewriter keyboards were covered.
+You put your hands underneath to type.
 No peeking allowed.
 I failed this course and was told I had zero chance of a future in a secretarial typing pool.

 Oh, no, color me upset.